"Life is sad, believe me, Missy, when you’re born to be a sissy, without the vim and verve . . ."

-Delany rides home sitting in the bus in the back seat with the Pulitzer Prize-winning author of 𝘛𝘩𝘦 𝘓𝘢𝘴𝘵 𝘏𝘢𝘳𝘳𝘢𝘩.
-At that point, Delany had no notion that the author was, like himself, a gay man.
+Delany rides home sitting in the bus in the back seat with the Pulitzer Prize-winning author of Advise and Consent.
+At that point, Delany had no notion that the author was, like himself, gay.

 When he arrives home, his father gets up from his sick-bed in his blue pajamas and Chip regales his mother and father with stories about the summer, till in the middle, his father, tired but seemingly pleased, gets up and goes back into the back to get back in bed, and he realizes how sick his father is.

 October 6th, 1960: Samuel Ray Delany Sr. dies at Harlem Hospital c.
 4 o’clock in the afternoon, of lung cancer.
 He has been ill for a year and a half.
 "My sister and I had been to see him earlier that afternoon."
 See the account in The Motion of Light in Water ("Sentences: An Introduction").

 Sept 1960-June 1961: attends City College in New York.
 At the end of the year, he drops out and cuts all his final exams.

-Moves out of 80 LaSalle St., at his mother’s request, to stay with Bob Aaronberg, at the St. Marks Arms, a student rooming house on West 113 St., just off Amsterdam.
+At his mother’s request, Delany moves out of 80 LaSalle St. to stay with Bob Aaronberg, at the St. Marks Arms, a student rooming house on West 113 St., just off Amsterdam.
 That’s where he had an affair with a man down the hall, and actually goes to bed with Marilyn Hacker for the first time—his first completed sexual act with a woman.
-(Hacker has had several sexual encounters before with Victor Arwas [an English grad student from NYU], a married Puerto Rican grad student name Christopher (with a wife named Barbara), both of whom visit Delany and Hacker once they are married at living at 629 East 5th St.
+(Hacker has had several sexual encounters before with Victor Arwas [an English grad student from NYU], a married Puerto Rican grad student name Christopher (with a wife named Barbara), both of whom visit Delany and Hacker once they are married and living at 629 East 5th St.

 August 21, 1961: married Marilyn Hacker, in Detroit, Michigan.
 They take the Greyhound Bus to Detroit, wander over the bridge to Winsor Canada, and then return home.
 They stay in separate Y’s.